Guide to NYC Real Estate Investment

 • Students who attend the local college, university, or private school or academy.

-• Each of these four rental-market examples will help the investor to determine which location to choose and which property type to choose.
+Each of these four rental-market examples will help the investor to determine which location to choose and which property type to choose.
+Neighborhoods with institutions of higher education can attract students and faculty, making them prime locations for investment.
 All of these markets tend to see high occupancy rates at high rental prices.
 They, therefore, generate high yield, good cash flow, and good property price appreciation.

 Property location